essox514/lasnep/fpga_cmos_comparison.md

-# Title : Comparing FPGA vs. custom CMOS and the Impact on Processor Microarchitecture
+## Comparing FPGA vs. custom CMOS and the Impact on Processor Microarchitecture
-# Conference : FPGA 2011
+### Conference : FPGA 2011

-# Title Quantifying the Gap Between FPGA and Custom CMOS to Aid Microarchitectural Design
+## Quantifying the Gap Between FPGA and Custom CMOS to Aid Microarchitectural Design
-# Journal : Transcation on VLSI 2014
+### Journal : Transcation on VLSI 2014
-extension of Comparing FPGA vs. Custom CMOS and the Impact on Processor Microarchitecture
+Extension of Comparing FPGA vs. Custom CMOS and the Impact on Processor Microarchitecture

 # Authors :
-Henry Wing, Vaughn Betz, Jonathan Rose
+### Henry Wing, Vaughn Betz, Jonathan Rose

 # Summary
 This paper compare processor microarchitecture implementation on FPGA and custom CMOS circuits.